rgeo/activerecord-postgis-adapter/README.md

 Prior to version 3, the `point` and `polygon` types were supported.
 In ActiveRecord 4.2, the Postgresql adapter added support for the native Postgresql `point` and `polygon` types, which conflict with this adapter's types of the same names.
-The PostGIS point type must be referenced as `geo_point`, and the PostGIS polygon type must be referenced as `geo_polygon`.
+The PostGIS point type must be referenced as `st_point`, and the PostGIS polygon type must be referenced as `st_polygon`.

 ### Configuring ActiveRecord